 Caring for an elderly relative can be rewarding, but incredibly difficult – as well as expensive.
 However, it may be possible to recoup some of the costs through income tax savings.

 There are two general approaches to tax savings on elder care costs – taking medical deductions that can be itemized and claiming a dependent care credit that can be subtracted directly from the taxes you owe.

 The definition of relatives includes stepparents and in-laws.
 They do not have to live with you to meet the requirement as a dependent, but deductions change if they are in a long-term care facility or nursing home.

 To calculate support levels and income requirements, you must consider income sources from your elderly relative such as dividends from investments, although certain tax-exempt Social Security income is excluded.
 If they live with you, you must consider percentages of your mortgage, utilities, transportation, and other household expenses when calculating your economic support.

 If you determine that your relative can be claimed as a dependent, you may be able to claim the Credit for Other Dependents for them.
-This is a new credit created by the Tax Cuts and Jobs Act of 2017 (TCJA) for dependents who don't qualify for the Child Tax Credit or Additional Child Tax Credit.
+This is a new credit created by the Tax Cuts and Jobs Act (TCJA) for dependents who don't qualify for the Child Tax Credit or Additional Child Tax Credit.
 If your relative can't be claimed, you have two possible avenues:

 - Multiple Support – If more than one person is supporting the elderly relative and the group covers more than 50% of the costs, one of you can claim your elderly relative as a dependent if they contribute at least 10% of the support.
 The others must sign a form agreeing not to also claim the relative as a dependent for that year.